LucaCanali/sparkMeasure/README.md

 SparkMeasure is a tool and library designed for efficient analysis and troubleshooting of Apache Spark jobs.
 It focuses on easing the collection and examination of Spark metrics, making it a practical choice for both developers and data engineers.
-With sparkMeasure, users can obtain a clearer understanding of their Spark job performance, facilitating smoother and more reliable data processing operations.
+With SparkMeasure, users gain a deeper understanding of their Spark job performance, enabling faster and more reliable data processing workflows.

 ### ✨ Highlights
 - **Interactive Troubleshooting:** Ideal for real-time analysis of Spark workloads in notebooks